-We have audited the accompanying annual consolidated and separate financial statements of Alliance Insurance Corporation Limited and its subsidiaries (together, the Group), as set out on pages 11 to 53 which comprise the consolidated and separate statement of financial position as at 31 December 2021, and the consolidated and separate statement of profit or loss and other comprehensive income, consolidated and separate statement of changes in equity and consolidated and separate statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying annual consolidated and separate financial statements of Alliance Insurance Corporation Limited and its subsidiaries (together, the Group), as set out on pages 12 to 52 which comprise the consolidated and separate statement of financial position as at 31 December 2022, and the consolidated and separate statement of profit or loss and other comprehensive income, consolidated and separate statement of changes in equity and consolidated and separate statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.

-In our opinion the accompanying financial statements present fairly, in all material respects, consolidated and seperate financial position of the group and Company as at 31 December 2021 and of its total comprehensive income (Company) after tax of Tzs.
-9,098 (millions) and cash flows of the Group and Company for the year then ended in accordance with International Financial Reporting Standards and the Tanzanian Companies Act 2002.
+In our opinion the accompanying financial statements present fairly, in all material respects, consolidated and seperate financial position of the group and company as at 31 December 2022 and of its total comprehensive income of the group and company after tax of Tzs.
+9,838 (millions) and 8,253 (millions) respectively and cash flows of the group and company for the year then ended in accordance with International Financial Reporting Standards and the Tanzanian Companies Act 2002.